What is Carpal Tunnel Syndrome?

 What are the causes?

-- This often occurs secondary to work related repetitive irritation and overuse of the tendons pasing through the carpal tunnel.
+- Can occur secondary to work related or repetitive irritation due to overuse of the tendons passing through the carpal tunnel.

 - Pregnancy and other causes of increase fluid retention

 - Tumours, ganglions, cysts

 - Carpal fracture or dislocation